-7.1 What does academic misconduct mean?
+What does academic misconduct mean?

-Academic misconduct includes (see Section 2 of the Procedures for Dealing with Academic Offences), but is not limited to:
+Academic offences), but is not limited to:

 - Plagiarism: presenting the work of others as your own.
-This includes selfplagiarism which is generally considered poor academic practice.
+This includes self-plagiarism which is generally considered poor academic practice.
 In this context self-plagiarism is the use of your own work to gain double credit.
 No more than 10% of any assessment should be from the student's previous work. - Collusion: working on an assignment with anyone else if that assignment is meant to be done individually.
-It is expected that the work being assessed, unless specifically designated as a group assessment, will have been done by the student alone. - Fabrication: claiming to have carried out experiments, interviews or any form of research which you have not in fact carried out, or if you invent or falsify data, evidence or experimental results.
-It is also an academic offence if you knowingly make use of falsified data as described above. - Cheating: The term 'cheating' normally describes behaviour that takes place in an examination.
+It is expected that the work being assessed, unless specifically designated as a group assessment, will have been done by the student alone.
+Collusion is different to collaboration when a group of students have been asked to work together.
+Indeed one definition of collusion is that it does not acknowledge collaboration. - Fabrication: claiming to have carried out experiments, interviews or any form of research which you have not in fact carried out, or if you invent or falsify data, evidence or experimental results.
+It is also an academic offence if you knowingly

+- make use of falsified data as described above. - Cheating: The term 'cheating' normally describes behaviour that takes place in an examination.
 It is considered to be cheating if a student: - a) Has any form of notes, or any items or texts other than those that are specifically permitted for that examination, at their desk in an examination hall during an examination.
-It is the student's responsibility to establish what the permitted items are for each examination. - b) Make use or attempt to make use of unauthorised items as described above, and/or any form of technology, including mobile telephones, smart phones, earpieces (though not authorised hearing aids), cameras or other devices. - c) Copy or attempt to copy from another student's examination script. - d) Obtain or attempt to obtain assistance from another student or from any other person which leads to an unfair advantage. - e) Impersonate another examination student, or to allow yourself to be impersonated. - f) Provide or attempt to provide unfair assistance to another student. - g) Permit another student to copy from your examination script.

-- h) Knowingly assist any student to make use or attempt to make use of unfair means in a University examination. - Outsourcing of work submitted for assessment: is where a student commissions or seeks to commission another party (either paid or unpaid) to perform academic work on their behalf.
+It is the student's responsibility to establish what the permitted items are for each examination. - b) Make use or attempt to make use of unauthorised items as described above, and/or any form of technology, including mobile telephones, smart phones, earpieces (though not authorised hearing aids), cameras or other devices. - c) Copy or attempt to copy from another student's examination script. - d) Obtain or attempt to obtain assistance from another student or from any other person which leads to an unfair advantage. - e) Impersonate another examination student, or to allow yourself to be impersonated. - f) Provide or attempt to provide unfair assistance to another student. - g) Permit another student to copy from your examination script. - h) Knowingly assist any student to make use or attempt to make use of unfair means in a University examination. - Outsourcing of work submitted for assessment: is where a student commissions or seeks to commission another party (either paid or unpaid) to perform academic work on their behalf.
 This would include essay mills and sites that provide answers to uploaded questions.

-7.2 Open Book assessments under examination conditions
+Open Book assessments under examination conditions

-7.2.1 Academic Misconduct and Open Book Exams
+Academic Misconduct and Open Book Exams